GlareDB/glaredb.github.io/docs/releases/2024-january.md

 **Available in**: [GlareDB@v0.8.0], [GlareDB Cloud]

-- `read_sqlserver` to read tables from SQL Server without adding it as a data
+- `read_sqlserver` to read tables from SQL Server:
-  sources:

   ```sql
   select * from read_sqlserver(